denten-books/plain-text/main.md

 "Print is Flat, Code is Deep," Katherine Hayles writes about "the interplay between a text's physical characteristics and its signifying strategies" [@hayles_print_2004, 72].
-In each case, the model underlying textual production involves the bifurcation between some notions of shape and meaning, form and content.
+In each case, the model underlying textual production involves the bifurcation between some notions of shape and meaning, or form and content.

 Let's dwell on the history of that distinction between text's physical